AzenoIT/azeno/quiz/readme.md

 POSTGRES_PORT=
 #    The port number of the database.
 #    If you are using docker-compose, you can use the port number of the service.
-#    Defoult port number for postgres is 5432.
+#    Default port number for postgres is 5432.

 #   e.g:
     POSTGRES_PORT=5432